mui/material-ui/docs/src/pages/guides/interoperability/interoperability-ja.md

 ### Controlling Priority

-Both styled-components and JSS inject their styles at the bottom of the `<head>`.
+**Note:** Both styled-components and JSS inject their styles at the bottom of the `<head>`.
 The best approach to ensuring styled-components styles are loaded last is to change [the CSS injection order](/styles/advanced/#css-injection-order), as in the demo:

 ```jsx
 import { StylesProvider } from '@material-ui/styles';